top of page

 Anthony Murphy, author of 'Newgrange: Monument to Immortality' and other books on Megalithic Ireland will be our expert Irish guide for these two days to share his wisdom with us as we experience the sacred sites of this remarkable region.

-Today we visit the Bru na Boinne visitor center to learn about Newgrange and Knowth cairns, Ireland’s most famous Neolithic sites.
+Today we visit the Bru na Boinne visitor centre, Newgrange and Knowth

 Free choice dinner not included